bharadwajpro/codefundo/README.md

 ## Technologies to be used
 - Centralized server to be done in Node.js with Express.js for handling routes, creating an API and for keeping the blockchain in sync with the nodes.
-- Android app to be done in React Native and Android SDK
+- Android app to be done in React Native, Redux and Android, iOS SDK

 ## TODO
 [x] Complete UI
 [x] Integrate with Redux
 [x] Backend in Node.js, Express.js and Database(Database TBD)
-[-] Wi-Fi Direct or Wi-Fi P2P in React Native or in Native Java Code
+[x] Wi-Fi Direct or Wi-Fi P2P in React Native or in Native Java Code [x] Cross platform & Spam protection

 ## Team
 |          Name         |                              Email                              |           University          |